 Diagnosing Shoulder Calcific Tendonitis

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a specialist.
-For example, an orthopedic surgeon specializes in bones.
+For example, an orthopedic surgeon who specializes in bones and joints.

 Tests may include the following: